Review: ‘What Jennifer Did,’ starring Bill Courtice, Deborah Gladding, Alan Cooke, Hong Ngo, Nam Nguyen, David MacDonald and Fernando Baldassini

 Later that night, sometime after midnight, the Sandfords get some unexpected visitors, who knock at the front door.
 The kids are asleep, so Amanda and Clay open the door and find two strangers who are dressed like they just came from a formal event: George “G.H.”
 Scott (played by Mahershala Ali) politely introduces himself and his daughter Ruth (played by Myha’la, also known as Myha’la Herrold), who’s about 18 or 19 years old.
 (In the “Leave the World Behind” book,” Ruth is G.H.’s wife.)

 G.H. says he’s sorry for showing up unannounced so late at night, but he explains that he’s the owner of the house.
-G.H. explains that he and Ruth were attending a symphony concert in New York City, which is experiencing a sudden blackout.
+G.H. also explains that he and Ruth were attending a symphony concert in New York City, which is experiencing a sudden blackout.
 They live in a 14th-floor apartment, but G.H. has a bad knee and would have to walk up a flight up stairs to get to the apartment, since the building’s elevator isn’t working during the blackout.
 Instead, they decided to drive to their Long Island home and spend the night there.

 Amanda knows that she communicated by email with the house’s owner, but she never saw a photo of him before she rented the place.
 Her immediate reaction is to be suspicious.
 She expresses doubt and surprise that G.H. owns the house.
 G.H. later mentions that he’s a financial manager and that he’s owned the house for the past 20 years,.